WorkingOnTheName/portfolio/readme.md

 This project is a portfolio designed to showcase my backend and front end abilities as well as my operations proficinecy.
 In essence it is a mock version of a web application I built to help visualize data for a business.
 All data in this portfolio is fake and randomized.
-The portfolio is also simpler and streamlined to highlight my skills and not be too repetitive.
+The portfolio is a simpler and streamlined version to highlight my skills and not be too repetitive.

 ### Technologies Implemented